The Growth Guarantee Scheme (GGS) is live - contact us today 01473 553 430

 Banks have become gatekeepers instead of growth partners.

 As funding pipelines dry up, alternative lending is stepping in to do what traditional finance won’t: actually support ambitious SMEs.
-It’s not just a trend, it’s a shift.
-A massive, long-overdue rebalancing of power in the business finance world; a lifeline for UK businesses who need access to capital NOW, not three months after the opportunity’s disappeared.
+It’s a massive, long-overdue rebalancing of power in the business finance world; a lifeline for UK businesses who need access to capital NOW.

 Read more